 Japan-France Foreign Ministers’ Telephone Talk

-On May 12, commencing at around 4 p.m.for approximately 25 minutes, Mr. MOTEGI Toshimitsu, Minister for Foreign Affairs of Japan, held a telephone talk with H.E.
+On November 18, commencing at 4:55 p.m. for approximately 25 minutes, Mr. HAYASHI Yoshimasa, Minister for Foreign Affairs of Japan, held a telephone talk with H.E.
 Mr. Jean-Yves Le Drian, Minister for Europe and Foreign Affairs of the French Republic.
-The overview is as follows.
+The overview of the talk is as follows.